centino90/Advance-Database-Documentation/README.md

          )
          BEGIN

-            -- limit should be less or equal to the total row of the table IF (lim > 0) THEN
+            -- limit should be more than 0, otherwise no data is selected IF (lim > 0) THEN
                -- Use prepared statement to supply dynamic table_name for all tables in just 1 query PREPARE stmt FROM